 T2 can work with you to meet your training needs.
 Whether it is heavy equipment, project management, Traffic Engineering Fundamentals, or countless other topics, T2 is positioned to help bring the trainings of interest to your location.

 We can also provide an array of webinars geared to provide you with the most relevant information without the need to travel.
-Let us know your areas of interest and we can work with our experts to provide trainings either as instructor led or webinar formats.
+Let us know your areas of interest, and we can work with our experts to provide training, either in instructor-led or webinar formats.

 Many of our courses are approved for Professional Engineer (PE) credits.